Taiwan bakery chain disappears from major Chinese food apps amid Tsai visit row

 Meituan-Dianping declined to comment while Ele.me and 85 Degrees did not immediately respond to requests for comment.
 It was not clear when 85 Degrees’ listing was taken down from the apps but Chinese state media reported it on Thursday.

-On Wednesday, 85 Degrees issued a statement on its mainland website in response to criticism about Tsai’s visit, saying that it firmly supported the “one China policy” and encouraged the peaceful development of cross-straits relations.
+On Wednesday, 85 Degrees issued a statement on its mainland website in response to criticism about Tsai’s visit, saying that it firmly supported the “one China policy” and encouraged the peaceful development of relations across the Taiwan Strait.

 Huang Chung-yen, a spokesman for Taiwan’s Presidential Office, said 85 Degrees was subject to “unwarranted pressure” and forced to release a “humiliating” statement, adding that Taiwan condemned such actions against freedom of speech.